Disentangled and Self-Explainable Node Representation Learning

-\paragraph{Structural faithfulness.} To implement the approach, we first train node embeddings in recovering the graph structure.
-We employ a random walk optimization framework based on the skip-gram model with negative sampling \cite{huang2021broader}.
+Ideally, node embeddings are constructed so that the geometric relationships in the low-dimensional space mirror the connectivity patterns of the original graph.
+Nodes with greater similarity in the network should be placed close to each other in the embedding space, and viceversa.
+To implement the approach, we train the node embedding function in recovering the graph structure.
+We employ a random walk optimization framework based on the skip-gram model with negative sampling \citep{huang2021broader}.
 The loss function for this framework is defined as:

-where $\sigma(\cdot)$ is the sigmoid function, $P_{rw}$ is the distribution of node pairs co-occurring on random walks (positive samples), $P_n$ is a distribution over randomly sampled node pairs (negative samples), and $\mathbf{h}(u)^\top\mathbf{h}(v)$ represents the dot product between the embeddings of nodes $u$ and $v$.
+where $\sigma(\cdot)$ is the sigmoid function, $P_{rw}$ is the distribution of node pairs co-occurring on simulated random walks (positive samples), $P_n$ is a distribution over randomly sampled node pairs (negative samples), and $\mathbf{h}(u)^\top\mathbf{h}(v)$ represents the dot product between the embeddings of nodes $u$ and $v$.
 By optimizing this loss function, we encourage nodes that co-occur in random walks to have similar embeddings, effectively preserving the graph’s structural information in the embedding space.